timofeykafanov/react-mesto-api-full/README.md

 # react-mesto-api-full
-A site with functionality similar to Instagram.
+A website with functionality similar to Instagram.
 The user can register and log in, add/remove a card, put/remove a like, change profile data.

 ## Frontend